|

 Of all the cleaner vehicles to choose from, the Chevy Malibu has the second worst city gas mileage.
 The only car with lower M.P.G. on the approved list is the Saturn Vue Hybrid Sport Utility vehicle; both vehicles are made by General Motors.
 Now, it is wonderful that General Motors has finally joined the band wagon, and is now mass producing hybrid vehicles, these vehicles are significantly reducing our "Dependence on Oil", but still, G.M. should be making even more fuel efficient vehicles than they already are.

 Toyota has the most hybrid models.
 These models are exceptional in their gas consumption in the City, using the battery to power the car at low speeds and while idling.
-Toyota's technology has also been transferred over to the Nissan Altima hybrid, which gets the second best gas mileage only bested by the tiny Toyota Prius
+Toyota's technology has also been transferred over to the Nissan Altima hybrid, which gets the second best gas mileage only bested by the tiny Toyota Prius.

 Most recently the VW Jetta clean diesel has just been approved.

-The Highlander is the biggest hybrid taxi available.
-And even with four wheel drive it has a comparable M.P.G. rating to the midsize sedan Chevy Malibu
+The Toyota Highlander S.U.V. hybrid taxi The Highlander is the biggest hybrid taxi available.
+And even with four wheel drive it has a comparable M.P.G. rating to the midsize sedan Chevy Malibu.

 And let's not forget the fabulous job Ford has done at making an affordable and durable Ford Escape Hybrid, which gets 34 M.P.G. in the city, making it 3rd best rated Mileage in T&LC approved taxicabs.
 Its S.U.V. character gives it more trunk room than the Crown Victoria, a higher commanding view of the road, suitable legroom, and easy exit and entry for passengers.
 The detriments though are a small width providing less ass room for passengers.